-Living in Miami with beautiful weather all year round and water everywhere, you can't really go wrong with living in any neighborhood.
+Living in Miami, we are privileged with beautiful weather all year round.
 Here are the most popular places in which our residents choose to live.

 Brickell, just south from Downtown Miami, is the financial center of Miami and one of the most popular places for residents to live.
-It makes up what many now consider one of the more memorable skylines of North America and consists of condos built since 2005.
-These condos are famous for their world-class amenities and unbeatable views of Biscayne Bay and greater Miami.
+It makes up what many now consider one of the more memorable skylines of North America.
+It consists of apartments and condos, famous for their world-class amenities and unbeatable views of Biscayne Bay and greater Miami.
 For those looking for an urban center with a vibrant restaurant and bar scene, Brickell is ideal.
 Mary Brickell Village is hopping every day of the week and right at your doorstep.
 The Metrorail runs through Brickell allowing easy direct access to both the hospital and the airport.
 More expensive than other neighborhoods, Brickell has modern buildings, most of which have a built-in gym, pool, doorman and other amenities.
-Smaller, less modern buildings can be found nearby for cheaper.
+Smaller, less modern buildings can be found nearby for less expensive rent.
 Buildings that are popular include The Plaza, Icon, 1050/1060 Brickell, Vue, and Axis to name a few.
-Some residents choose to live with roommates to save money, or avoid having a car due to the ease of using public transportation to commute.
+Some residents choose to live with roommates to save money.
+You can live without having a car due to the ease of using public transportation.

 Coral Gables/Coconut Grove